Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 - Returns [CropZoomState](#cropzoomstate)

 ### assignState
-Assigns the internal transformation values for this component, if the state you have provided is considered to be not achievable by the component's boundaries, it'll be approximated to the closest valid state.
+Assign the internal transformation values for this component, if the state you have provided is considered to be not achievable by the component's boundaries, it'll be approximated to the closest valid state.

 - Arguments